Our Story So Far

 From 2014 to 2016 the Friends group held many community fundraising events.
 There were 3 garden parties in 2014, 2015 and 2016 held in Collon House by kind permission of Michael McMahon and John Dunne.
 The Ardee Concert band played at two of these events and the Lourdes Brass band from Drogheda played at the third.
 During the winters of 2015 and 2016 the Friends organised Christmas Concerts in the Church given by the organist and choral arranger David O’Shea.
 These were successful and enjoyed by all.
 In June 2015 the Friends assisted the Church of Ireland with an evensong service.
 These events showed that the Church is acoustically very suitable for music events.

-In 2017 the plan is to have active fundraising to try to reach the target of €150,000 in order re-slate the outer roof.
+In 2018 the plan is to continue with active fundraising to try to reach the target of €150,000 in order re-slate the outer roof.
 The outer roof remains in a fragile and precarious state because the slates are slipping due to nail fatigue.
 This is causing leaks which are damaging the precious plasterwork ceiling.
 The only way to fix this is to remove the slates and put them on again using copper nails and replacing any damaged slates.
 If this work is not done within the next few years it is feared the ceiling could be irreparably damaged and the unique character of the building lost

 The Friends group continue to welcome all financial help to maintain and repair this important and historic building.